Struggling with student debt? Here’s how to pay off student loans faster

 If you are looking for ways to reduce your expenses, you may want to consider finding a roommate or living at home.
 It may not be how you pictured starting your new journey as a young adult, but it will help you to cut costs on household expenses and give you room to make your loan payments.

 Although it can be incredibly satisfying to hack away at your student loan, consider this: student loans are a low-cost form of debt.
-If you don’t currently make a sizeable income, or find you have more urgent priorities like simply paying your rent, you will need to determine how to juggle your obligations.
+If you don’t currently make a sizeable income, or you find you have more urgent priorities like simply paying your rent, you will need to determine how to juggle your obligations.
 Whether it may be saving up for a down payment for your first home or investing money in the stock market or maybe starting your own side hustle, it all depends on your comfort level and personal goals.

 Keep in mind that you will want to stay on track with your payments because this will affect your credit score.
-Future lenders use this information to determine how trustworthy you are when they lend you money.
-If you fall behind on your loan repayments, this will negatively affect your credit score.
-This could impact your ability to receive a mortgage or car loan down the road.
+Potential lenders use this information to determine your creditworthiness.
+If you fall behind on your loan repayments, this will negatively affect your credit score, which could make it harder to get a mortgage or car loan down the road.
+Instead, you could look at reducing your monthly payments or extending your repayment timeline to make your payments more affordable.

 Share this article Share on Facebook Share on Twitter Share on Linkedin Share on Reddit Share on Email